Return to Index

 - Keep the chair far enough away from walls so that the child can’t push the chair over.

 - Check to see how much space is between the mattress and the side of the crib.
-If the space is larger than two fingers, an infant’s head could get caught in between and the infant could suffocate.
+If the space is larger than 2 fingers, an infant’s head could get caught in between and the infant could suffocate.
 Roll up a couple of towels and place them in the space.

 - Check the slats in the side of the crib.
 Make sure they conform to current safety regulations.